Epiper737/blackjack-crack-shack/README.md

 Welcome to the ultimate blackjack experience, now in your terminal!
 This isn’t your average CLI game—it's got:
 ✔ Betting system with Crack Rocks (R$)
-✔ Dynamic ASCII UI (Dealer & Player hands rendered beautifully) ✔ Card counting with Running & True Count
+✔ Dynamic ASCII UI (Dealer & Player hands made for clairty) ✔ Card counting with Running & True Count
-✔ Perfect Play Advisor (or hide it for a real challenge) ✔ A hilarious retro vibe with rooms like:
+✔ Perfect Play Advisor (or hide it for a real challenge) ✔ retro vibe with rooms like:
 🃏 Classic Shack | 💎 High Stakes Shack | 🌌 VIP Neon Lounge

 🧠 Features